 me pretty exact.
 But in @Ephesians 1: 10 it is the *dispensation* of the fulness or of the accomplishment of the times, the dispensation which is characterised as the accomplishment of all the arrangements of God.

 Now, it is not at all a dispensation which is in question, when it is said that a certain term is come, that a certain fact is accomplished; although that fact may be the foundation of the present dispensation.
 So far is it from being a description of that dispensation that the greater part of the description turns upon that which has preceded the dispensation, upon that which was to happen before the dispensation existed?
 Christ born under the law is not at all this dispensation, although His birth necessarily preceded it.
 Neither is it a question, in this passage of Galatians, of the gathering of Jews and Gentiles in one body, but of the relation of the redeemed with God.
 And if the union of Jews and Gentiles explains sufficiently the union of all things in Christ, I ask, which of the Jews or Gentiles represent the things which are in heaven? (@Ephesians 1: 10).
 Besides, the Jews will be restored and blessed as a nation in the dispensation to come, which is quite another thing from their union with the Gentiles in one body.
 Here we are on a fundamental point, upon which the whole question hangs.
 I feel I ought to point out this distinctly.
-Our brother says, that the present dispensation is the dispensation of the fulness of times, that @Galatians 4: 4 refers to this also, and that it is always this dispensation of the fulness of times which subsists, although under different phases*;* in short, that on the return of the Jews this dispensation will subsist, as well as the dispensation of the gathering of Jews and Gentiles (pp. 29-49).
+Our brother says, that the present dispensation is the dispensation of the fulness of times, that @Galatians 4: 4 refers to this also, and that it is always this dispensation of the fulness of times which subsists, although under different phases; in short, that on the return of the Jews this dispensation will subsist, as well as the dispensation of the gathering of Jews and Gentiles (pages 29 - 49).
 This is evidently a capital point; because, if there be another dispensation, this one must necessarily terminate, instead of subsisting to the end.

 For my part, I say, there is no connection between @Ephesians 1: 10 and @Galatians 4: 4; I say, that the author has confounded the birth and the first coming of Christ (@Galatians 4: 4) with the dispensation of the fulness of times; that this dispensation of the fulness of times does not yet exist, and that the present dispensation must terminate so as to give place to another.
 I doubt his finding amongst his brethren any man, well instructed in the word, who would agree with him in his assertions; and yet all his system depends upon their being well grounded.
 I ask every brother, capable of forming a